-Taxpayers who frequently renovate their property to keep it "fresh" will have the largest opportunity, and they will need to understand how the new rules affect them or risk missing valuable tax benefits.
+Taxpayers who frequently renovate their property to keep it "fresh," will have the largest opportunity and will need to understand how the new rules affect them or risk missing valuable tax benefits.

 Key changes included in the regulations